crb9146/v770Linux/README.md

 * Setting a static color on every key.

 Future features to support:
-* Setting complete custom profiles (EX. changing 1 key to any RGB color).
+* Custom profiles are in the works.
-* Maybe a Qt GUI.
+* Contribute to OpenRGB too add support there instead of it being a standalone program.

 ### Requirements
 `libusb1-devel` \